 Available for download only.

 Calc-U-Synth is an emulation of the Casio VL-Tone, the classic digital calculator/synthesizer hybrid released in the summer of 1979 and manufactured until 1984.
 The VL-Tone can be run in one of two main modes: calculator or synthesizer.
 The virtual synthesizer software is a monophonic instrument that has 5 preset sounds as well as a user programmable 6th slot called ADSR.
-Calc-U-Synth was created using the Reaktor Blocks framework, which means that if you own the full version of Reaktor, you can incorporate the blocks into your own creations.
+Calc-U-Synth synthesizer plugin was created using the Reaktor Blocks framework, which means that if you own the full version of Reaktor, you can incorporate the blocks into your own creations.